Here's Your Real First Look At The 'Step Up' TV Show

 "What this is, is a mission to get the art back to the people," says Ne-Yo, who plays the founder of the school, according to Entertainment Weekly.
 The other well-known grown-up face on the show will be Glee's Naya Rivera, playing a former dancer-turned-administrator, though she doesn't appear in the trailer.
 Also sadly absent, any hint of an opportunity for the Tatums to step in front of the camera, though we can still hope.

-The focus, anyway, is on the kids, who will, naturally, have to fight against the powers that be, their neighborhood bullies, and disapproving parents, to make their dreams of dancing come true.
+The focus, anyway, is on the kids, who will, naturally, have to fight against the powers that be, their neighbourhood bullies, and disapproving parents, to make their dreams of dancing come true.

 "I need to audition," says a boy named Tal (Petrice Jones), who comes out as gay, falls in love, and physically assaulted up in the trailer.
 "Dancing is not just what I do, it's a matter of life and death."